Last updated on April 16th, 2023 at 04:50 pm

 But when you think about travelling in Tanzania, the first things that come to mind are the big bucket list destinations, like the Serengeti and Zanzibar Island.

-But there’s a lot of other places to see too, so don’t forget to make some space in your Tanzania itinerary for the cities too.
+But there are a lot of other places to see too, so don’t forget to make some space in your Tanzania itinerary for the cities too.

 Arusha is a bustling African city that often serves as the starting point for safaris to the Serengeti, Ngorongoro Crater, Lake Manyara and Tarangire National Parks.Many people just stay a night or two here before moving on, but if you have time, I’d suggest staying at least a few days.

 Arusha, locally known as ‘A-Town’, has a lot of charm of its own and is a great place to experience Tanzanian life.
 It also has a fun party scene which is probably one of the reasons it’s popular with the volunteer crowd (Moshi, a couple of hours away is the same).

 I’d also suggest reading my post on Moshi day trips and activities, as the two cities are very close to each other and there are some great things to do there too.
-You can easily stay in one and experience some of the things on offer in or near to the other city.
+You can easily stay in one and experience some of the things on offer in or near the other city.

 So here are my personal recommendations on the best things to do in Arusha.